 Clients come and go, and when life happens, you may not have the time to do cold outreach or post on social media every day.
 Even when you’re fully booked or are getting great results from other types of marketing, that might not always be the case.

-In those cases, the SEO you’ve done beforehand will keep drawing people to your services.
+In those cases, a successful SEO strategy you’ve spent time implementing will keep drawing people to your services.

 While SEO for coaches may seem a bit daunting if you’ve never done it before, remember, you don’t need to do everything at once.
 Follow the steps in this article and if you get stuck or keep procrastinating, you can always hire an SEO agency or an SEO writer to help you out.Want more tools to help you focus on what you do best?
 Check out Paperbell’s integrated software.
 It makes client management a breeze!